Installing Checkmate

 , to hold both the Client and the Server in one location.

-CD into your
+CD into your checkmate

 This application requires a MongoDB instance and a Redis instance.
 If you want, you can use our Docker images.
 Otherwise you can provide your own instances.

-From your
+From your checkmate

-directory you created above, CD intoserver/docker/dev
+directory you created above, cd into server/docker/dev

-docker run -d -p 6379:6379 -v $(pwd)/redis/data:/data --name uptime_redis uptime_redis
+Run docker run -d -p 6379:6379 -v $(pwd)/redis/data:/data --name uptime_redis uptime_redis

-docker run -d -p 27017:27017 -v $(pwd)/mongo/data:/data/db --name uptime_database_mongo uptime_database_mongo
+Run docker run -d -p 27017:27017 -v $(pwd)/mongo/data:/data/db --name uptime_database_mongo uptime_database_mongo

 The server requires some configuration in order to run.

-From your
+From your checkmate

-directory, CD into theserver
+directory, CD into the server

-npm install
+Run npm install

 .